nikunjsanghai/Introduction_to_Programming_Cplusplus/Week4/Default_Arguments.md

 ```
 Error
 ```
 A constructor can contain default parameters as well.
 A default constructor can either have no parameters or parameters with default arguments.

+Advantages of Default Arguments:

+- Default arguments are useful when we want to increase the capabilities of an existing function as we can do it just by adding another default argument to the function.
+- It helps in reducing the size of a program.
+- It provides a simple and effective programming approach.
+- Default arguments improve the consistency of a program.

+Disadvantages of Default Arguments:

+- It increases the execution time as the compiler needs to replace the omitted arguments by their default values in the function call.